-With the very wide temperature swings it is easy to extrapolate that a betta can and will do well in a reasonable warm aquarium bowl environment that does not exceed the temperature extremes found in the wild.
+With the very wide temperature swings it is easy to extrapolate that a betta can and will do well in a reasonable warm aquarium aquarium/large-bowl environment that does not exceed the temperature extremes found in the wild.
 This is not to say that a heated stable environment is not better for a healthy Betta (remember this IS a tropical fish).

 The pH, GH, and KH also have wide swings, to which the Betta has adapted, however keep in mind that rapid changes in pH can still harm or even kill a Betta and should be avoided.

-The low water nutrient levels of these rivers lend themselves to a reducing Redox and lower nitrate levels, which means frequent water changes are important with bettas and if breeding on a large scale, a system in which the breeding sections are all linked to a central system with a UV Sterilizer is also useful for both disease prevention and Redox (but not essential).
+The low water nutrient levels of these rivers lend themselves to a reducing Redox and lower nitrate levels, which means frequent partial water changes are important with bettas and if breeding on a large scale, a system in which the breeding sections are all linked to a large central system with a UV Sterilizer is also useful for both disease prevention and Redox (but not essential).

 Being an anabantids, Bettas have a labyrinth organ in their heads that allows them to take oxygen directly from the atmosphere in addition to the oxygen taken from water via their gills which allows them to cope with the dry season in their monsoonal climate home.